davidcreativeuk/nidirect-prototypeForm/userGuide.md

 The check page uses the [GOV.UK design system - summary list with actions component]( https://design-system.service.GOV.UK/components/summary-list/#summary-list-with-actions) to display the values saved in the Session Storage.

-1. Use a separate summary list for each group of related answers (e.g. title, first name, and surname).
-And use a `<h2> ` heading tag to give each group a name.
+1. Use a separate summary list for each group of related answers *(e.g. title, first name, and surname)*.
+And use a `<h2>` heading tag to give each group a name.

 2. Each row `<div class="govuk-summary-list__row">` of the summary list should display:
-•	the question (the component’s label)
+* the question (the component’s label)
-•	the user’s answer
+* the user’s answer
-•	a link to change their answer
+* a link to change their answer

 3. Between the `<dt>` tags with the `class="govuk-summary-list__key"` enter the question (the component’s label).
 ```